delphix/mold/docs/mold.md

   `.text.exit` as separate sections in the final binary instead of merging them as `.text`.

+* `-z rodynamic`:
+  Make the `.dynamic` section read-only.

 * `-z relro`, `-z norelro`:
-  Some sections such as `.dynamic` have to be writable only during an executable or a shared library file is being loaded to memory.
+  Some sections such as `.dynamic` have to be writable only during a module is being loaded to memory.
 Once the dynamic linker finishes its job, such sections won't be mutated by anyone.
 As a security mitigation, it is preferred to make such segments read-only during program execution.

   `-z relro` puts such sections into a special segment called `relro`.
 The dynamic linker makes a relro segment read-only after it finishes its job.